Spaying and Neutering

 Q: Why do you keep them overnight after surgery?

 A: Hospitalization for 12-24 hours post-op is the traditional standard of care and helps assure that the dog stays quiet.
 It also allows us to estimate your pet's behavior and special recovery needs such as an E-collar.
-The first 24 hours post-op is the most likely time your pet will have a serious adverse complication such as slipping a ligature and internal bleeding with excessive activity.
+The first 24 hours post-op is the most likely time your pet will have a serious adverse complication such as slipping a ligature and bleeding internally with excessive activity.

 Q: Why doesn't your clinic offer alternatives to traditional spaying/neutering (Zeuterin, OSS, vasectomy, etc...)?